samfreund/samfreund/README.md

 **About Me:**

-- I’m currently working on object detection on the Rubik PI NPU.
+- I’m currently joining various teams, many of which I probably don't have time for.
 - Ask me about anything, I am happy to help

 ---